defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Repay`

-Repay a loan to a pool.
+Repay a loan to a pool if is not close and it is not already repaid.

+The `erc20collateralpool` contract needs the approve to spend money on behalf of the borrower, to give the approve the [`erc20 approve`](#erc20-approve) endpoint could be use.
+The amount to approve must be `USDC lent + loan interest.`

 **HTTP Request Method**: POST

 **Roles**: Admin

 **GraphQL URL**: `{{BASE_URL}}/v1/graphql`